JediLuke/flamelex/README.md

 * REPL driven for absolute programmability
 * modal-editing, but with inputs completely de-coupled from functionality

+## The flamelex architecture

+### Handling user input

+User input gets picked up by the underlying Scenic drivers, and Scenic then sends that input as a message to the root scene, which in flamelex (by convention) is `Flamelex.GUI.RootScene` - see the handle_input/3 fn.

+Flamelex.GUI.RootScene (root_scene.ex)
+-> Flamelex.FluxusRadix (fluxus_radix.ex)

+  and then, depending on the type of input:

+  -> Flamelex.Fluxus.TransStatum.UserInputReducer (user_input_reducer.ex)

 ### The `franklin_dev` branch

 #TODO Explain about Franklin